-- If you’d like guests to be able to book your vehicle without your having to confirm their trip request, you can opt into “Book Instantly.”
+- Opt into Book Instantly.
+This lets guests book your vehicle without your having to confirm their trip request.

 Managing trip bookings

-- Unless you’ve opted in to “Book Instantly,” you’ll have to accept or decline guests’ requests to book your vehicle.
+- Unless you’ve opted in to Book Instantly, you’ll have to accept or decline guests’ trip requests.
 All hosts must approve or deny guest requests to extend or shorten a trip.
-In most cases you’ll have eight hours to respond; however, you may have less time depending on how far in advance a guest submits their request.
+In most cases, you’ll have eight hours to respond.
+You may have less time depending on how far in advance a guest submits their request.

 Maintaining your vehicle